aquilesfalcaoo/movies-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

-## Development server
+## Run server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+* Pay attention, use `yarn start` to run the dev server + json-server to use Fake REST API.

 ## Code scaffolding